buckets1337/GenericChat/README.txt

 ` or ~ (same key) opens the chat window
-Just type messages and hit enter. esc closes the chat window, but does not end the session break (ctrl-c) to exit
+Just type messages and hit enter. esc closes the chat window, but does not end the session break (ctrl-c) in the console to exit

 To run the program:
-Launch an instance of the server, using the syntax provided if you screw it up.
+Launch an instance of the server, using the syntax provided if you screw it up. (start with python GenericServer.py)

 Launch 2 or more instances of the client, using the syntax it provides.